hugofilipe-oliveiragomes/lisbon_airbnb_project/README.md

 ## Project Overview

 If you're a host or a traveler, you know how important it is to get the best value for your money.
 That's why my project is here to help.
-I've conducted a comprehensive analysis of Airbnb listings in Lisbon, considering various factors that can influence pricing and occupancy rates.
+I've conducted an analysis of Airbnb listings in Lisbon, considering various factors that can influence pricing and occupancy rates.
 My goal was to provide you with valuable insights to help you optimize your listings or find the best options for your stay.
-Trust me to help you make the most out of your Airbnb experience in Lisbon.,
+Trust me to help you make the most out of your Airbnb experience in Lisbon.

 ## Methodology